astropy/astropy-APEs/README.rst

 ^^^^^^^^^^^^^^^

-The final decision on accepting or rejecting APEs lies with the Astropy Coordination Committee.
+The final decision on accepting or rejecting APEs lies with the Astropy Coordination Committee (CoCo).
 Once the community discussion on the APE has wound down, the committee discusses the APE and makes a final decision on acceptance or rejection.
 One of the committee members should then:

 #.
+Rename the APE file to be ``APE##.rst``, where ## is the next
+   free number on the list of accepted APEs.
+#.
 Fill in the "Decision rationale" section of the APE with a description of why
    the APE was accepted or rejected, including a summary of the community's discussion as relevant.
 #.
 Update the "date-last-revised" to the day of merging and "status" to
    "Accepted" or "Rejected".
-#.
-If necessary, rename the APE file to be ``APE##.rst``, where ## is the next
-   free number on the list of APEs.
 #.
 Leave a brief comment in the PR indicating the result.
 #.
 Merge the PR with the above changes.
 #.
 If the APE was accepted then continue with the remaining steps, otherwise